 What are the types of Achilles Tendonitis?

-There are two key sorts of Achilles tendonitis.
-Insertional Achilles tendonitis and non-insertional or mid-substance Achilles tendonitis.
-In Insertional Achilles tendonitis, the lower portion of the tendon becomes inflamed directly where it links with the heel.
-In contrast, non-insertional Achilles tendonitis impacts the fibers that go through the middle part of the tendon.
+There are two sorts of Achilles tendonitis: insertional and non-insertional, or mid-substance.
+Insertional Achilles tendonitis affects the lower part of the tendon at the point where it connects to the heel, causing inflammation.
+Non-insertional Achilles tendonitis, on the other hand, affects the fibers that pass through the center of the tendon.

 What are the consequences of Achilles Tendonitis?

-Leaving Achilles tendonitis untreated may lead to a rupture of the tendon that may require surgical treatment.
+Leaving Achilles tendonitis untreated may lead to a tendon rupture that may require surgical treatment.
 In the event of a rupture, the pain is immediate, chronic, and accompanied by a crackling sound as soon as the rupture occurs.